Street Love (song): Background and composition

 On 8 December 2013, Rough Copy finished fourth on the tenth series of The X Factor.
 On 21 April 2014, the group announced that they had signed a record deal with Sony Music subsidiary Epic Records.
 They also announced that their debut single "Street Love" would be released on 29 June 2014.

 "Street Love" is a reworking of Anita Baker's 1986 hit single "Sweet Love".
-It was produced by hAZEL (Kardinal, Akon, Kos, Planet VI, 2 Chainz) and Da Beatfreakz (Usher, Jason Derulo), whilst new verses were written by Crush Boys.
+It was produced by hAZEL and Da Beatfreakz (Usher, Jason Derulo), whilst new verses were written by Crush Boys.
 In an interview with Singersroom.com, Crush Boys explained, "...we've had a long standing relationship with the platinum selling producers, Da Beatfreakz, for a while.
 With this particular record, they teamed up with a friend of ours named hAZEL to create a record tailored for Rough Copy.
 They (Da Beatfreakz) sent us the beat back with a vocal reference on the hook (Tejai Moore was the vocal reference) and asked us to do our thing with the verses.
 We finished the record in like an hour, sent it back, and a couple weeks later they called us back and said Rough Copy was interested in taking the record and potentially making it a single."